meganesu/gatsby-intro-workshop/TEMPLATE.md

 ## What You Will Learn

+By the end of this section, you will be able to:

-* Bullet list of learning objectives (should link to the headings for the corresponding step).
+* Bullet list of learning objectives.
 Focus on transferable skills.
+(What are the things they'll be able to apply to a new situation?)

 ## Background